opendatakosovo/cyrillic-transliteration/doc/index.rst

 ====================
 What is CyrTranslit?
 ====================
-A python package for bi-directional transliteration of Cyrillic script text into Roman alphabet text and vice versa.
+A Python package for bi-directional transliteration of Cyrillic script text into Roman alphabet text and vice versa.

 By default, transliterates for the Serbian language.
 A language flag can be set in order to transliterate to and from Macedonian, Montenegrin, and Russian.